top of page

 Dr. Moore’s impact extends beyond the United States with past international medical missions in Honduras, Central America, and Blantyre, Malawi, Africa, reflecting her commitment to global health, service, and workforce empowerment.

-Dr. Moore's leadership has earned national recognition, including the UAB Visionary Leader Award, the Myrlie Evers-Williams Minority Health Leader Award, and Modern Healthcare's Up and Comer honor – an elite distinction awarded to only eleven leaders nationwide that year.
+Dr. Moore's leadership has earned national recognition, including the UAB Visionary Leader Award, the Myrlie Evers-Williams Minority Health Leader Award, and Modern Healthcare's Up and Comer honor – an elite distinction shared by only eleven others in the United States that year.
+Her dedication to the healthcare industry is truly inspiring.

 Dr. Moore’s commitment to service is shaped by her family’s legacy - her grandfather, the late Honorable James Charles Evers, made history in 1969 as the first elected African American mayor of a biracial town in Mississippi since Reconstruction – a legacy that continues to influence her leadership and public service.

-Among her greatest personal achievements, Dr. Moore proudly celebrates her son’s service as a Naval Aviator and graduate of the United States Naval Academy, reflecting a shared family commitment to service, discipline, and leadership.
+Among her greatest personal achievements, Dr. Moore proudly celebrates her son’s service as Lieutenant and Aviator in the United States Navy, and graduate of the United States Naval Academy - reflecting a shared family commitment to service, discipline, and leadership.

 A Leadership Philosophy Grounded in Nursing